-On a blank sheet of paper sketch out the outline of your screens and how a user will navigate between them.
+On the next page, sketch out the outline of your screens and how a user will navigate between them.
+Any information about how the user interacts with the app should be included on this diagram.
 To keep your app simple you should limit yourself to 6 screens at most.
-In many cases, however, your app may not even need that many.
 Some things to keep in mind:

 - Focus on structure.
-What's the purpose of each screen.
-What features do they need to include - Start with core features.
+What's the purpose of each screen?
+What features do they need to include? - Start with core features.
 Only add "extras" once you're sure they're necessary - Decide what consistent design features you'll use (e.g. a menu that's always at the top) - Don't worry about drawing things perfectly.
 This is a sketch to help you design your final draft.